This story has been updated. It was originally published on April 13, 2017.

 To configure the different parts of your security setup, open your Apple ID account page in a web browser.
 Make sure your registered email addresses and your trusted phone numbers are up to date and secure, because you might need them if you should ever lose access to your account.

 Under the Devices heading, you can see the iPhones, iPads, and computers associated with your account.
 Use this opportunity to remove any devices you no longer use or don’t recognize.
-It’s a good idea to check through this list fairly regularly, just in case your account has been compromised or you’ve been signed in somewhere you shouldn’t be.
+It’s a good idea to check this list fairly regularly, just in case your account has been compromised or you’re signed in somewhere you shouldn’t be.

 Other security tips

-The app stores that Apple has built into iOS and macOS do a very good job of keeping you safe from dangerous software and viruses.
-On your phone, you shouldn’t have to install anything from outside the iOS App Store.
+The app stores that Apple has built into iOS, iPadOS, and macOS do a very good job of keeping you safe from dangerous software and viruses.
+On your phone or tablet, you shouldn’t have to install anything from outside the iOS App Store.
 On your computer, however, you may need to venture outside the walls of the macOS App Store every now and again.
 If you do, read user reviews and web write-ups to double-check on any program you install.

-When it comes to security, you definitely want to hope for the best but plan for the worst.
-So take the time now to consider what you’ll do if, despite all your precautions, your devices get exposed.
-We recommend turning on the Find My iPhone feature on your phone (tap your name then iCloud in Settings to find it).
-This lets you locate and remotely wipe your iPhone or iPad from the web if it falls into the wrong hands.
+When it comes to security, you definitely want to hope for the best, but plan for the worst.
+So take the time now to consider what you’ll do if, despite all your precautions, your devices are compromised.
+We recommend turning on the Find My feature on your phone (tap your name in Settings to find it).
+This will let you locate and remotely wipe your iPhone or iPad from the web if it falls into the wrong hands.

-Macs have a similar option, accessible via iCloud in System Preferences.
-Log into iCloud on the web, and you can see where your Mac computer is, as well as lock or erase it remotely.
-If you’ve simply lost your devices, then this feature can also get them to play a sound.
+Macs have the same option, accessible via Security & Privacy inside System Preferences.
+It will show you where your Mac computer is, as well as lock or erase it remotely.
+If you’ve simply lost your devices inside your home, this feature can also get them to play a sound.

-Meanwhile, if you’ve gone all in with your Apple products and got yourself an Apple Watch, you can use this as a secure way to unlock macOS, saving you the trouble of typing out a password each time.
-To set up the feature, head to the General tab under Security & Privacy in the System Preferences on your Mac.
+Meanwhile, if you’ve gone all-in with your Apple products and got yourself an Apple Watch, you can use this as a secure way to unlock macOS, saving you the trouble of typing out a password each time.
+To set up the feature, head to your computer’s System Preferences, then click Security & Privacy and select the option to Allow your Apple Watch to unlock your Mac.